Overview Video

 First years

-I was born in Poughkeepsie, NY on August 27, 2012.
+I was born in Poughkeepsie, NY, USA on August 27, 2012.
 I soon moved to Seoul, South Korea where I was raised for 4 years.
-In these four years, I developed a fluent speaking in Arabic (Egyptian Dialogue), which is my parents first language since they are both from Egypt.
+In these four years, I developed a fluent speaking in Arabic (Egyptian Dialect), which is my parents' first language since they are both from Egypt.
 I also learned Korean due to my Korean community.
+Navigating through the multicultural environment gave me an idea that there is more than one way and people in life, showing a variety.

 My Preschool Class Picture (2015)